 Now he’s obsessed with preventing such a scenario.

-Erwin runs an architecture company in Springfield, Mo., that designs and builds tornado safe rooms in schools — structures with walls and ceilings so strong, and footings so deep, they should withstand winds stronger than those that destroyed schools in Oklahoma City this week.
+Erwin runs an architecture company in Springfield, Missouri, that designs and builds tornado safe rooms in schools — structures with walls and ceilings so strong, and footings so deep, they should withstand winds stronger than those that destroyed schools in Oklahoma City this week.

-Building Rooms in Missouri
+Building Rooms In Missouri

 A massive tornado hit Joplin in May 2011, killing 161 people.
 Tornadoes are rated on the Fujita scale from 1-5.
 An F1 is the weakest category.
 Joplin's 2011 tornado and the one that struck near Oklahoma City on Monday were both rated F5 because they caused death and injuries.

 Whenever there’s a tornado, Erwin sees a rise in interest.
 Tuesday alone, he received half a dozen calls from schools and businesses.